 Written By: Daniel J. Stone, MBA

-As a non-Japanese person, the last thing that you ought to be when interacting with the Japanese is a burden known as “Meiwaku” in Japanese.
-In approaching your relationship with the Japanese, I will use three primary situations to explain how to avoid mismanaging the expectations of the Japanese.
-First, one should not overcommit oneself in other areas forcing less than one’s best.
+As a newcomer to Japan, the last thing that you ought to be when interacting with the Japanese people is a burden known as "meiwaku."
+In approaching your relationship with others while in Japan, I will tell my story to explain how to avoid mismanaging their expectations.
+In short, one should not overcommit oneself forcing less than one's best.
 Next, one should plan on arriving at functions 15 minutes early.
 Finally, one should devote oneself for the entire time that the services are to last.

 Situation #1- Overcommitting is Never Good, Especially in Japan

 One particular time, it was my turn to volunteer at the school.
 I woke up and felt awful.
-It was flu-like symptoms that had me under the weather.
-I realized the timing and told myself that if I didn’t make the appointment, even though I had a legitimate reason, I would be causing all sorts of problems.
-I soldiered on and made the 10-minute walk to the Warabi Station and waited for the Omiya-bound train from Tokyo.
-On the Keihin-Tohoku Line, I rode 20 minutes north to Omiya Station, then walked another 10 minutes to the Café Lamp Restaurant and reported to the owner of the English conversation lounge.
-In a heavy sweat, I sat at a table with the smallest number of students to prevent spreading the illness.
+I realized the timing and told myself that if I didn't make the appointment, even though I had a legitimate reason, I would be causing all sorts of problems.
+I soldiered on and made the 10-minute walk to my local station and waited for the Omiya-bound train from Tokyo.
+I rode 20 minutes north to the Omiya Station, then walked another 10 minutes to the English conversation lounge.
+In a heavy sweat, I sat at a table with the smallest number of students to prevent spreading any illness.
 Of course, everyone was pleased that I arrived, but I spent most of the time reassuring them that I was OK and not hungover.
 The bad behavior of the other native English speakers had preceded the earnest efforts that I was attempting to make.
-In the end, the Japanese owner was appreciative.
-After I completed that obligation, I was able to return home, took medication, slept the rest of the day, and was ready for work at the junior high school the following day.
-The lesson learned was if you say you are going to do something while in Japan, the Japanese are counting on you to do it.
-It doesn’t matter that you are sick.
-Get it done and see to it that you honor your word.
-The Japanese expect this from each other and you are no different.
+Afterward, I was able to return home, and with rest and medication, I was ready to work the following day.
+The lesson learned was if you say you are going to do something while in Japan, you are being counted on doing it.
+It doesn't matter that you are sick.
+Get it done and see to it that you are honoring your word.
+The Japanese expect this from each other, and you are no different.

-On a separate occasion, I saw a different kind of Meiwaku which is entirely controllable 99% of the time.
-The importance of being punctual was the one thing that I learned the hard way on the USS Independence.
-Nearly every Tuesday and Friday while living in Saitama, I would make the commute to Japanese language class at the nearby university after working all day.
+Nearly every Tuesday and Friday while living in Saitama, I would make the commute to the language class at the nearby university after working all day.
 This trek required two train station transfers, a short walk to another station, and a slightly longer walk from the last station to the university.
-Saitama Prefecture is one of those places in Japan that having a car wasn’t necessary unless you started to go farther and farther from Central Tokyo.
-Going to the outskirts of Saitama to a Japanese university located in Koshigaya City was the trade-off for my Japanese classes at the university.
+I dreaded the times that it would rain and wished I was back in the US in my car.

-On most days, I was able to arrive to class on time.
-Fellow English teachers who lived a lot closer to the university than I did would, in many cases, come late to class.
-Our teachers were upperclassmen at the university and were learning how to manage a classroom and present Japanese to language learners.
-Sometimes the instruction was spotty, but those like me were appreciative for the opportunity to learn Japanese in a structured setting.
-However, there were those student teachers who would be thrown off when a student came to class late.
+Fellow English teachers who lived a lot closer to the university than I did would, in some cases, came late to class.
+Our teachers were upperclassmen at the university and were learning how to manage a classroom and present the Japanese language to non-native learners.
+There were those student teachers who would be thrown off when a student came to class late.
 Some student teachers were rigorous and rigid when it came to punctuality, and it was evident that they were bothered by the burden that the tardy student was causing.
 The lesson learned from this was the importance of budgeting a 15-minute window when arriving at an appointment.
 Consequently, by doing this, you will not be causing an inconvenience to the others who you are meeting.
-Continually arriving 15 minutes before all appointments might seem over the top; however, the Japanese are expecting you to arrive on time.
-By arriving 15 minutes early, you will ensure that their expectations are being met.
+Continually arriving 15 minutes before all appointments might seem over the top; however, you are expected to arrive on time while in Japan.
+By arriving 15 minutes early, you will ensure that everyone's expectations are being met.

 Situation #3- Devotion in Japan is Paramount

-On the lighter side, your “Japanese friends” may not make themselves readily available to you as they did before.
-On the heavier side, your Japanese organization that has you under contract may eventually be unable to see the need to have a relationship with those that cause so much inconvenience and will seek other ways to fill the void that you are currently filling.
-In short, execute proper time management with your commitments while in Japan, arrive 15 minutes early, and keep your actions and words consistent with each other by staying committed until the very end, and you will be doing your best when interacting with your Japanese counterparts.
+On the one hand, your local support group may not make themselves as readily available to you as they did before because of the burden you are unknowingly causing.
+On the other hand, the hiring organization that has you under a contract may eventually be unable to see the need to have a relationship with those that cause so much inconvenience and will seek other ways to fill the void that you are currently filling.
+In short, execute proper time management with your commitments, arrive 15 minutes early, and keep your actions and words consistent with each other by staying committed until the very end.
+You will be doing your best with your interactions while in Japan.